“Something in the Orange” Lyrics Meaning (Zach Bryan)

 Conclusion: The Pain of Letting Go

 “Something in the Orange” is a country song about love slipping away, even when every part of you wants to hold on.
-The imagery of the orange light serves as both a beacon of hope and a painful reminder that some things can’t be fixed.
+The orange light serves as both a beacon of hope and a painful reminder that some things can’t be fixed.

 You can listen to “Something in the Orange” on Spotify and Amazon.